-Katie (Weininger) Kuhn is in her seventh year as an assistant coach for the Polar Bear volleyball team.
+Katie (Weininger) Kuhn is in her eighth year as an assistant coach for the Polar Bear volleyball team.
 She is also currently an adjunct professor in the Communication Arts department.

 Kuhn is no stranger to the ONU volleyball program, as she was a four-year letterwinner and three-year team captain as a student-athlete from 2005 to 2008.

 For her efforts on the sidelines, Kuhn was named one of the nation's top 30 volleyball coaches under 30 years of age in 2016 by the American Volleyball Coaches Association.